vlang/vlang-blog/content/blog/vex-showcase.md

 ### Creating A New Project

-In a desired location, run the following command `v new`.
-Then follow the prompts to initialise a new V project.
+In a directory you own, run the command `v new`.
+Then follow the prompts to initialize a new V project in a sub-directory with the same name as the project name you choose.

 ### Installing Vex

-Then navigate to the **`v.mod`** file and add `'nedpals.vex'` to the dependency list.
+Change your directory to the new project directory, then edit the **`v.mod`** file and add `'nedpals.vex'` to the dependency list.
 Your file should look something like this:

 ```text {linenos=table}
 Module{